AbhinayAmbati/anon-nearby/README.md

 # ANON-NEARBY

-A location-based anonymous chat application that connects strangers within proximity for ephemeral conversations.
+A location-based anonymous chat application that connects strangers within proximity for ephemeral conversations and secure file sharing.
 Because sometimes you want to talk to someone nearby without the commitment of actually meeting them.

 ## Overview

 ANON-NEARBY provides anonymous, real-time chat functionality between users within a 1000-meter radius.
 Each user receives a randomly generated codename and can engage in temporary conversations that disappear when the session ends.
 It's designed for spontaneous, commitment-free interaction with nearby individuals.

+New in v2.0: **Ephemeral File Relay** allows users to securely share files with nearby users or via one-time codes without any server-side storage.

 ## Core Functionality